Herb Alpert: Awards and honors

 In 1977, for his contribution to the recording industry, Alpert was awarded a star on the Hollywood Walk of Fame at 6929 Hollywood Boulevard.

 At the 1997 Billboard Latin Music Awards Alpert received the El Premio Billboard award for his contributions to Latin music.

-Alpert and Moss were inducted into the Rock and Roll Hall of Fame on March 13, 2006, as non-performer lifetime achievers for their work at A&M.
+In March 2006, Alpert and Moss were inducted into the Rock and Roll Hall of Fame, as nonperformer lifetime achievers for their work at A&M.

 Alpert was awarded the Society of Singers Lifetime Achievement Award by Society of Singers in 2009.

-Alpert was awarded a 2012 National Medal of Arts award by Barack and Michelle Obama on Wednesday, July 10, 2013, in the White House's East Room.
+Alpert was awarded a 2012 National Medal of Arts award by Barack and Michelle Obama on July 2013, in the White House's East Room.